Starting A New Club

 If you have difficulty completing the training process, please contact ASI Club Services for available training options.

-Club Charters for 2016-15 will expire on October 9, 2015 at which time clubs will no longer be able to operate until the chartering process for 2015-16 has been completed.
-Club presidents, treasurers and advisors can complete the online training process now and remain active until October 14, 2016.
+Charters for 2016-17 will expire on October 13, 2017 at which time Cal Poly Recognized Student Organizations (RSO's) will no longer be able to operate until the chartering process for 2017-18 has been completed.
+Presidents, treasurers and advisors can complete the online training process now and remain active until October 12, 2018.

 ASI Club Sponsorship ($500)